RefineStat: Efficient Exploration for Probabilistic Program Synthesis

-\item Distribution validity: $\phi_2(s,\Pi) = \prod_{f\in\mathcal{F}(s)}\mathbf{1}\{f\in\mathcal{M}\}$ verifies that each probabilistic operation $f$ exists in the available library $\mathcal{M}$ of PPL.
+\item \textbf{Distribution validity: } $\phi_2(s,\Pi) = \prod_{f\in\mathcal{F}(s)}\mathbf{1}\{f\in\mathcal{M}\}$ verifies that each probabilistic operation $f$ exists in the available library $\mathcal{M}$ of PPL.

-\item Parameter validity: $\phi_3(s,\Pi) = \prod_{f\in\mathcal{F}(s)}\mathbf{1}\{P(f)\subseteq P_{\mathrm{acc}}(f)\}$ confirms that operation parameters $P(f)$ adhere to the accepted specifications $P_{\mathrm{acc}}(f)$, essential for maintaining probabilistic semantics. i.e. we ensure that the provided parameters for any distribution are correct according to the specification of the distribution.
-For instance, as shown in the Figure~\ref{fig:kiter}, a use of parameter "std" was deemed invalid for the Normal distribution and it was resampled correctly as "sigma". \end{enumerate}
+\item \textbf{Parameter validity:} $\phi_3(s,\Pi) = \prod_{f\in\mathcal{F}(s)}\mathbf{1}\{P(f)\subseteq P_{\mathrm{acc}}(f)\}$ confirms that operation parameters $P(f)$ adhere to the accepted specifications $P_{\mathrm{acc}}(f)$, essential for maintaining probabilistic semantics. i.e. we ensure that the provided parameters for any distribution are correct according to the distribution's specification.
+For instance, Figure~\ref{fig:kiter} shows parameter "sd" was invalid and resampled correctly as "sigma".